"Its Not What You Look At But What You See" Henry David Thoreau

 Pop Art Revival: Vibrant, bold high saturation contrast with colors.

-These artistic genres are not escapes from the world, but invitations to reconnect with it.
-My photographic products are a representation of a special moment in time and a reminder that we are not separate from nature, but participants in its ongoing creation.
+"These artistic genres are not escapes from the world, but invitations to reconnect with it.
+My photographic artworks are a representation of a special place and moment in time and a reminder that we are not separate from nature, but participants in its ongoing creation."

-What Endures Beyond The Frame
+"What Endures Beyond The Frame"

 Agreement of Terms of Usage